derat/nup/cmd/nup/README.md

   -cover-dir string
     	Directory containing cover images
   -download
-    	Download covers for dumped songs read from stdin to -cover-dir -download-size int
+    	Download covers for dumped songs read from stdin or positional song files to -cover-dir -download-size int
     	Image size to download (250, 500, or 1200) (default 1200)
   -generate-webp